BLEnD-SemEval2026/SemEval-2026-Task-7/README.md

 # Dataset Paper
 The dataset paper for the initial version of the BLEnD can be found [here](https://proceedings.neurips.cc/paper_files/paper/2024/hash/8eb88844dafefa92a26aaec9f3acad93-Abstract-Datasets_and_Benchmarks_Track.html) (accepted to NeurIPS Datasets & Benchmark Track 2024).

-# Communication

-- Join our Discord Channel to ask questions and receive updates (https://discord.com/invite/8x6XP97kmw).
-- If you have any questions or issues, please feel free to [create an issue](https://github.com/BLEnD-SemEval2026/SemEval-2026-Task-7/issues).
-- Contact organizers at: semeval-2026-blend-organisers[at]googlegroups[dot]com
-- Request to join the participants' Google Group semeval-2026-task7-blend-participants[at]googlegroups[dot]com

 # FAQs
 <details>